|Legler Systems Company|||||Summary|||||Contact Us|||||Help|||||Home||||

 This new generation of the COBOL accounting software supports multiple personal computers running all versions of Microsoft Windows operating system including MS Windows XP, Windows 7, Windows 8.1 and now Windows 10.
 Personal computers with color monitor can be connected in a local area network (LAN) environment (such as, Microsoft BackOffice Server, NetWare or LANtastic) or function as a "dumb terminal" in a traditional time-sharing environment on a UNIX-based platform, such as the IBM RS/6000 computer.
 Selected accounting modules have been ported to the HP-3000 computer using MPE operating system at the Port of Oakland.
 The ASCII executable programs of the Legler accounting software can be run on any x86 server, standalone desktop or laptop computer, from CD-ROM disk and from USB flash drive for optimum flexibility.

-After installations on different hardware and operating environments, this legacy accounting software has evolved over the last 25 years to an efficient and productive business application for today under Windows 10.
+After installations on different hardware and operating environments, this legacy accounting software has evolved over the last 25 years to an efficient, proven and productive business application for today under Windows 10.
 The current version supports both online processing for immediate database updating and reporting, yet provides traditional batch job processing capability where multiple online report requests are entered online for later batch processing on a scheduled basis.

 The one-time cost of the business accounting software is described in the Software Price Sheet.
 Legler Systems is always available to modify the online accounting software to meet any special requirements for a small fee.